orm81zp/assistant-bot/README.md

 ```
 Enter a command: remove-contact John
-Existing contact will be deleted, continue? (yes/no) yes
+Existing contact will be deleted, continue? (y/no) y
-Deleted.
+Contact deleted.
 ```

 ### birthdays